AlbanPerli/Noema-Declarative-AI/README.md

   <img src="logoNoema.png" alt="ReadMe Banner"/>
 </p>

 **Noema is an application of the *declarative* programming paradigm to a langage model.** With Noema, you can control the model and choose the path it will follow.
-This framework wants to enable developpers to use LLM as an interpretor, not as a source of truth.
+This framework aims to enable developpers to use LLM as an interpretor, not as a source of truth.
 Noema is built on [llamacpp](https://github.com/ggerganov/llama.cpp) and [guidance](https://github.com/guidance-ai/guidance)'s shoulders.

 - [Concept](#Concept)
 - [Installation](#installation)